dji-sdk/Payload-SDK-Doc/source/features/data-transmission.md

 ---
 title: Payload SDK Features - Data Transmission
-date: 2019-06-17
+date: 2019-07-31
 keywords: [introduction, overview, Payload SDK]
 ---

 ## Direct Data Transmission (UART/CAN)

-The direct data transmission feature allows you to send custom data streams between your payload and the Mobile SDK.
+The direct data transmission feature allows you to send custom data streams between your payload and the Mobile SDK or Onboard SDK.

-- This channel accepts data on UART/CAN from the payload
+- This channel accepts data on UART/CAN from the payload.
-- The channel does not enforce any protocols on the data; it will transparently transmit bytes between the PSDK and the MSDK.
+- The channel does not enforce any protocols on the data; it will transparently transmit bytes between the PSDK and the MSDK or OSDK.
-- It allows the developer to develop protocols for interpreting this data on the MSDK.
+- It allows the developer to develop protocols for interpreting this data on the MSDK or OSDK.
 - This feature is analogous to the [Data Transparent Transmission](https://developer.dji.com/onboard-sdk/documentation/guides/component-guide-mobile-communication.html) feature of the Onboard SDK.

 #### Data Bandwidth Considerations

-Transmit data directly between Mobile SDK and SKYPORT via UART/CAN port within the following bandwidth:
+Transmit data directly between Mobile SDK or Onboard SDK and Payload SDK via UART/CAN port within the following bandwidth:

 <table id="t01">
   <thead>